-We compared the average maximum interference of the topology constructed by the algorithm Local Radius Reduction against the corresponding average maximum interference achieved respectively by two local topology control algorithms: i) the local computation of the intersection of the Gabriel graph and the unit disc graph (with unit radius r{max}) [4], and ii) the cone-based local topology control (CBTC) algorithm [21].
+We compared the average maximum interference of the topology constructed by the algorithm LOCALRADIUSREDUCTION against the corresponding average maximum interference achieved respectively by two local topology control algorithms: i) the local computation of the intersection of the Gabriel graph and the unit disc graph (with unit radius r{max}) [4], and ii) the cone-based local topology control (CBTC) algorithm [20].
 In addition, we evaluated the maximum interference achieved when each node uses a fixed radius of communication, i.e., the communication graph is a unit disc graph of radius r{max} (100, 200, or 300 metres, respectively).
-These results are displayed in Figures 1 and 2.
+See the full version [15] for figures displaying simulation results.